stepas-toliautas/enccs-instructor-training/content/teaching-style.md

 Participants in ENCCS workshops are usually *competent practitioners*.
 They already write code and know what additional tools or techniques they need to learn to accomplish their goals.

+As will be further discussed in the episode on :ref:`Lesson development <lesson_development>`_, it is important to clearly define the target audience of workshops, including their background knowledge and training needs.

 ---